Funding Opportunity

 3. Earth System Science: Analysis and Applications.
 Using an Earth System approach - combining modeling, observations and theory - to develop a broad and interdisciplinary understanding of the impacts of environmental variations and changes on pressing problems of relevance to society.

-In addition to providing financial support for postdoctoral researchers, CIMES may provide support through access to HPC resources, and provides limited HPC and Earth System Model know-how support.
-Applicants are strongly encouraged to consult with CIMES Science/HPC Manager Dr. Tim Merlis regarding their project’s computational needs.
+In addition to providing financial support for postdoctoral researchers, CIMES may provide support through access to HPC resources (Stellar and Tiger3 systems), and provide limited HPC and Earth System Model know-how support.
+Applicants are strongly encouraged to consult with CIMES Science/HPC Manager Dr. Tim Merlis regarding their projects’ computational needs prior to submitting their proposals.

-Proposals must use the template provided below.
-Additional information regarding GFDL and computational resources is also listed below.
+Proposals must use the template provided below; which also provides additional information regarding GFDL and computational resources.

-Proposals should be succinct (typically 1-2 pages), but clearly lay out the objectives, the work plan for the proposal period, a clear path forward to achieve the objective, and a detailed budget.
-If computational resources on the stellar system are requested, the proposal shall provide a rough estimate of computing time and storage, and a contingency plan if the stellar system cannot provide the requested resources.
+Proposals should be succinct (typically 1-2 pages), but clearly lay out the objectives, the work plan for the proposal period, a clear path forward to achieve the objectives, and a detailed budget.
+If computational resources on the Stellar system are requested, the proposal shall provide a rough estimate of computing time and storage, and a contingency plan if the Stellar system cannot provide the requested resources.

 Requests for continuation of projects currently supported by CIMES have the same requirements as new proposals, but also require a summary of the progress to date (see also template, item 8).